 - The Pucic Palace: If you want five-star treatment, this hotel is an excellent choice.
 It’s a bit high-priced but offers the most impressive vantage points for gazing out across the city.
 The hotel is housed inside an 18th-century baroque palace and is just a short walk from the main public square.

 - Boutique Hotel Stari Grad: This gorgeous hotel was renovated a few years ago, providing guests with luxurious rooms and panoramic views of Old Town.
 The renovations also increased the cost of staying in this high-end hotel but it’s worth the cost to stay so close to the top attractions in Dubrovnik.

 - Villa St Vitus: Located in the heart of Old Town, you’ll find this boutique-style hotel.
 It’s a budget option with surprisingly low rates, considering the convenient location.
 You’re just a few steps away from Stradun and within walking distance of the beach.

 - Soleil Luxury Rooms Old Town: Another budget option, this hotel is further from the centre but still within the Old Town neighbourhood.
 While the rooms are spacious and clean, the main reasons to stay here are the affordable rates and access to the historic centre of the city.

-While there is a lot to see and do in Dubrovnik, the surrounding region also includes fun attractions for day trips.
+While there is a lot to see & do in Dubrovnik, the surrounding region also includes fun attractions for day trips.
 Staying in the Gruz neighbourhood makes it easier to hop on a train or catch a taxi out to some of the nearby destinations.

 One of these spots is Cavtat, a tiny historic town just south of Dubrovnik.
 Some locals call it Little Dubrovnik due to its historic architecture and sandy beaches.